xrsl/cvx/pkg/workflow/defaults/build.md

-Tailor application materials for the job posting.
+Build tailored application materials for the job posting.

 ## Workflow